 12 Best Things To Do in Penzance, Cornwall

-Penzance is a quaint coastal town located within the picturesque Mount’s Bay in West Cornwall.
-While maybe not as charming as the nearby St Ives, it is a great gateway to the many things that this beautiful area has to offer.
+Penzance is a quaint coastal town situated within the picturesque Mount’s Bay in West Cornwall.
+While not quite as charming as the nearby St Ives, it is a great gateway to the many attractions that this beautiful area has to offer.

 There is also plenty to see and do within Penzance itself.
 Immerse yourself in the town’s rich history and architecture, walk its winding cobbled streets or take a stroll along the seaside promenade to enjoy the views of Mount’s Bay.
-There are also plenty of art galleries, historic pubs and excellent restaurants to explore.
+There are also numerous art galleries to visit, historic pubs to explore, and excellent restaurants to try.

 Here’s my list of the top things to do in Penzance, Cornwall.